 Throttling is done using the "Token Bucket" model.
 The bucket is large enough to hold the number of markers denoted by the Burst value and get new markers at a given speed.
 Each API query removes one marker from the bucket.
 Using Token Bucket allows you to have APIs that support a constant flow of requests with the ability to meet random bursts.

 The quota is to limit the number of requests for a certain interval, such as a day, week, or month.
 When using this quota, requests are no longer accepted for a given period of time.

-In summary, AWS Lambda is designed for high availability and is backed by huge AWS infrastructure which runs in scale.
+In summary, AWS Lambda is designed for high availability and is backed by a huge AWS infrastructure that runs in scale.

 There is no complete or perfect solution from DDoS.
 All that can be done is to take preventive measures and respond quickly and effectively when the attack takes place.